awsdocs/amazon-appstream2-developer-guide/doc_source/external-identity-providers.md

 1. Using the authentication token from AWS, AppStream 2\.0 authorizes the user and presents applications to the browser\.

-From the user's perspective, the process happens transparently: The user starts at your organization's internal portal and lands at an AppStream 2\.0 application portal, without ever having to supply any AWS credentials\.
+From the user's perspective, this process happens transparently\.
+The user starts at your organization's internal portal and is automatically redirected to an AppStream 2\.0 application portal without being required to enter AWS credentials\.